On the regularization of Wasserstein GANs: Experiments

 To yield a fair comparison of methods applying different regularization terms, we display values of the critic's loss functions without the regularization term throughout training.
 Results for WGAN-GPs and WGAN-LPs are shown in Figure \ref{fig:WGANfLoss}.

 The optimization of the critic with the GP-penalty and $\lambda=5$ is very unstable: the loss is oscillating heavily around 0.
 When we use the LP-penalty instead, the critic's loss smoothly reduces to zero, which is what we expect when the generative distribution $\nu$ steadily converges to the empirical distribution $\mu$.
 Also note that we would expect the negative of the critic's loss to be slightly positive, as a good critic function assigns higher values to real data points $x\sim \mu$ and lower values to generated points $y\sim \nu$.
-This is exactly what we observe when using the LP-penalty but not when using the GP-penalty in combination with a high regularization parameter.
-Interestingly, when using the LP-penalty in combination with a very high penalty weight, like $\lambda=100$, we obtain the same results, indicating that the constraint is always fulfilled for $\lambda=10$ already.
-Using $\lambda=1$ in combination with the GP-penalty on the other hand stabilized training but still results in fluctuations in the beginning of the training (results shown in Appendix \ref{appendix:criticsLoss}).
+This is exactly what we observe when using the LP-penalty Interestingly, when using the LP-penalty in combination with a very high penalty weight, like $\lambda=100$, we obtain the same results, indicating that the constraint is always fulfilled for $\lambda=10$ already.
+Using $\lambda=1$ in combination with the GP-penalty on the other hand stabilized training but still results in fluctuations in the beginning of the training (results shown in Appendix~\ref{appendix:criticsLoss}). \paragraph{Estimating the Wasserstein distance.}

-We get qualitatively similar results when using a local perturbation for generating samples for the regularization term as can be seen in Figure~\ref{fig:LossDRAGAN}.
-Interestingly, later WGAN-GP training is stabilized if one only adds noise to training examples and not to generated examples.
-This indicates that enforcing the GP-penalty close to the data manifold is less harmful.
-However, the critic's loss is still much more fluctuating than when training a WGAN-LP.